yiisoft/yii2-elasticsearch/docs/guide/usage-ar.md

 You may override [[yii\elasticsearch\ActiveRecord::index()|index()]] and [[yii\elasticsearch\ActiveRecord::type()|type()]]
 to define the index and type this record represents.

-The general usage of elasticsearch ActiveRecord is very similar to the database ActiveRecord as described in the [guide](https://github.com/yiisoft/yii2/blob/master/docs/guide/active-record.md).
+The general usage of Elasticsearch ActiveRecord is very similar to the database ActiveRecord as described in the [guide](https://github.com/yiisoft/yii2/blob/master/docs/guide/active-record.md).
 It supports the same interface and features except the following limitations and additions(*!*):

-- As elasticsearch does not support SQL, the query API does not support `join()`, `groupBy()`, `having()` and `union()`.
+- As Elasticsearch does not support SQL, the query API does not support `join()`, `groupBy()`, `having()` and `union()`.
   Sorting, limit, offset and conditional where are all supported.
 - [[yii\elasticsearch\ActiveQuery::from()|from()]] does not select the tables, but the [index](https://www.elastic.co/guide/en/elasticsearch/reference/current/glossary.html#glossary-index) and [type](https://www.elastic.co/guide/en/elasticsearch/reference/current/glossary.html#glossary-type) to query against.
-- `select()` has been replaced with [[yii\elasticsearch\ActiveQuery::fields()|fields()]] which basically does the same but `fields` is more elasticsearch terminology.
+- `select()` has been replaced with [[yii\elasticsearch\ActiveQuery::fields()|fields()]] which basically does the same but `fields` is more Elasticsearch terminology.
   It defines the fields to retrieve from a document.
-- [[yii\elasticsearch\ActiveQuery::via()|via]]-relations can not be defined via a table as there are no tables in elasticsearch.
+- [[yii\elasticsearch\ActiveQuery::via()|via]]-relations can not be defined via a table as there are no tables in Elasticsearch.
 You can only define relations via other records.
-- As elasticsearch is not only a data storage but also a search engine there is of course support added for searching your records.
+- As Elasticsearch is not only a data storage but also a search engine there is of course support added for searching your records.
   There are
   [[yii\elasticsearch\ActiveQuery::query()|query()]],
   [[yii\elasticsearch\ActiveQuery::filter()|filter()]] and
-  [[yii\elasticsearch\ActiveQuery::addFacet()|addFacet()]] methods that allows to compose an elasticsearch query.
+  [[yii\elasticsearch\ActiveQuery::addFacet()|addFacet()]] methods that allows to compose an Elasticsearch query.
   See the usage example below on how they work and check out the [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) on how to compose `query` and `filter` parts.
-- It is also possible to define relations from elasticsearch ActiveRecords to normal ActiveRecord classes and vice versa.
+- It is also possible to define relations from Elasticsearch ActiveRecords to normal ActiveRecord classes and vice versa.

-> **NOTE:** elasticsearch limits the number of records returned by any query to 10 records by default.
+> **NOTE:** Elasticsearch limits the number of records returned by any query to 10 records by default.
 > If you expect to get more records you should specify limit explicitly in query **and also** relation definition.
 > This is also important for relations that use via() so that if via records are limited to 10
 > the relations records can also not be more than 10.